tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 Most Operating Systems are deployed in relatively the same manner:

 1. A machine boots and reads from installation media (presented locally or over the network).
-2. The target disks are prepared, typically partitions may be created or HA technologies such as disk mirroring and then finally these partitions are “formatted” so that they contain a file system.
+2. The target disks are prepared, typically partitions may be created or HA technologies such as disk mirroring and then finally these partitions are "formatted" so that they contain a file system.
 3. Either a minimal set of packages or a custom selection of packages will be installed to the new file system.
-   Most Operating Systems or distributions have their own concept of “packages” but ultimately under the covers the package contains binaries and required libraries for an application along with some logic that dictates where the files should be written too along with some versioning information that the package manager can use.
+   Most Operating Systems or distributions have their own concept of "packages" but ultimately under the covers the package contains binaries and required libraries for an application along with some logic that dictates where the files should be written too along with some versioning information that the package manager can use.
 4. There may be some final customization such as setting users, network configuration etc..
 5. A Boot loader is written to the target disk so that when the machine is next powered on it can boot the newly provisioned Operating System.